 Whether you are building a new home or remodeling an existing one, the window style you choose will help define its look.
 The right windows just seem to fit the design and complement other building components.
 Below are examples of 10 popular house styles and suggestions on the type of windows that work well with each design.

 The first cape homes were built in the 1600s and continue to be a popular design for suburban areas.
 Capes usually have one or one and a half stories with steep roof lines.
 Most capes also have dormers.
 This traditional design calls for multi-pane, double-hung windows.
-An alternative is a divided-light upper sash with a single-light sash below.
+An alternative window style is a divided-light upper sash with a single-light sash below.

 This is a catchall term that includes a number of different design movements, including Georgian and Federal.
 The designs originated in the early years of the country and show the influence of British architecture at the time.
 These two- and three-story buildings can be finished in brick or clapboard siding.
 It is a symmetrical design with a center entrance flanked by windows with shutters.
 Multi-pane, double-hung windows suit this design.

 This is another design inspired by the British.
-The houses usually have brick or stone on the ground floor with stucco on the upper floor.
+These houses usually have brick or stone on the ground floor with stucco on the upper floor.
 Exposed timber is also common.
 Many Tudors feature rounded entry doors that complement the tall, narrow windows.
 Multi-pane casements work well with this design.

 As with Colonial, the term “Victorian” usually encompasses a number of designs that originated around the same period.
 These two- and three-story buildings incorporate various ornamental components that add texture and interest to the facade.
 Many Victorians feature rounded turrets or towers.
 Bay or bow windows, as well as large double-hung windows with single lights for both the upper and lower sashes are common.
 Windows often have rounded tops, and Palladian-style windows are also common.
 Palladian windows have three sections where the middle section has a rounded top.